artie-l/pump-probe-experiment-control/gui/README.md

 6. Draw a figure

 ### gui lia controls.py
-This file defines the **`LIAControls` class** that creates `LIA parameters` section in the GUI.
+This file defines the **`LIAControls` class** that renders `LIA parameters` section in the GUI.
 It is used to change the sensitivity and time constant of the LIA.

 It initializes a `Frame`, that contains one `LabelFrame` with:
 1. Two labels.